josh-t/OpenRange/README.rst

 rangetools
 ==========

-**rangetools** is a collection of classes and functions providing features not found in python's built-in arithmetic progression interface.
+A collection of classes and functions providing features not found in python's built-in arithmetic progression interface.

 For more information on python's built-in interfaces, see: